Ododo/yourfeeds/README.md

             "url" : "http://example.com", #the url of the entry "description": "Sample entry",
-            "date" : last_fetch_date #the date of the entry in isoformat UTC (same format as last_fetch_date) }]
+            "date" : last_fetch_date #the date of the entry in isoformat UTC (same format as last_fetch_date) "exclude_next" : False #Exclude this entry in the future }]
 ```